-Rachel Jump (b.
-1991, Chicago, IL) is an art photographer from Chicago, IL.
+Rachel Jump was born in Chicago, Illinois in 1991.
 She received her BFA from the Rhode Island School of Design in 2014, where she was the recipient of the Harry Koorejian Memorial Scholarship and the Haining Family Scholarship.
 Her black and white images have been widely exhibited throughout the United States, which includes dnj Gallery in Los Angeles, Tilt Gallery in Scottsdale, Arizona, Texas Women’s University of the Arts in Denton, Texas, Filter Space in Chicago, and Lomography Gallery in New York.
 Rachel’s photographs were the subject of a solo exhibition at Alibi Fine Art Gallery in Chicago.
 Her prints are held in collections at the Museum of Contemporary Photography and the RISD Museum.
-Her work has also been featured in various publications, including Der Greif, i-D Vice Germany, Shots Magazine, LENSCRATCH, FotoRoom, Feature Shoot, Fraction Magazine, and Papersafe.
+Her work has also been featured in various publications, including Der Greif, i-D Vice Germany, Shots Magazine, LENSCRATCH, FotoRoom, Fraction Magazine, and Papersafe.
 She made her curatorial debut at Filter Photo with Aint-Bad Metropolis: Chicago, which was a group exhibition that highlighted a selection of artists making photographs in the Chicago area.
-She was a FIELD/WORK artist-in-residence at the Chicago Artists Coalition from 2016—2017.
-Rachel is currently working as the Communications Coordinator for Mana Contemporary Chicago and as an editor for Aint-Bad.
+She was an artist-in-residence at the Chicago Artists Coalition from 2016—2017.
+Rachel currently resides in Baja California Sur, Mexico.

 You may contact her at: